pcfe/ceph/doc/rbd/libvirt.rst

  Using libvirt with Ceph RBD
 =================================

-.. index:: Ceph Block Device; livirt
+.. index:: Ceph Block Device; libvirt

 The ``libvirt`` library creates a virtual machine abstraction layer between hypervisor interfaces and the software applications that use them.
 With